eProsima/Discovery-Server/README.md

 		$ . ../../../../../local_setup.bash
 		$ ./HelloWorldExampleDS server

-Information exchange between publisher and subscriber should take place whenever the server begins running.
+Information exchange between publisher and subscriber should take place when the server begins running.

 ### **Testing**

 Discovery testing is done resorting to discover-server config files.
-Each example is a specific xml file that tests a single or several discovery features.
-How to automatically launch the tests using colcon was shown [above](#installation).
-To manually launch a test use the following procedure:
+Each test uses a specific XML file that tests a single or several discovery features.
+To automatically launch the tests using colcon, please check section [Installation](#installation).
+To manually launch a test, use the following procedure:

 Linux: